Dr. Michael M. Krop Senior High School

 Dr. Michael M. Krop Senior High School is a secondary school located at 1410 County Line Road in Ives Estates, an unincorporated area of north Miami-Dade County (Miami address), Florida, US.
 However, it serves the city of Aventura, northern fringes of North Miami Beach, and the unincorporated areas around the school such as Ives Estates/California Club and Ojus.
 The school is located on the Miami-Dade side of the Miami-Dade-Broward County line, and is the northernmost high school in the district.
 Lee Krueger currently serves as principal.

 Krop is considered to be a magnet school because it has a "Students Training in the Arts Repertory (STAR)" program.
 This magnet program is a visual and performing arts program that is open to students in the greater Miami area.
 Due to the recession of 2008 and ongoing financial issues, the STAR program has had severe cuts in its funding.

 The school gained national attention after one of its students, Trayvon Martin, was killed in a controversial shooting.

 History

-Built on a former landfill, construction for Dr. Michael M. Krop High School began in 1996, after the Miami-Dade School Board approved plans to build a new high school in North Miami-Dade County to lessen overcrowding in local secondary schools, including North Miami Beach High School.
+Built on a former landfill, construction for Dr. Michael M. Krop High School began in 1996, after the Miami-Dade School Board approved plans to build a new high school in North Miami-Dade County to lessen overcrowding in local secondary schools, including North Miami Beach Senior High School.
 Various secondary schools in northeast Dade were relieved by Krop.
 When it first opened it had about 1,500 students.
 Opening its doors in 1998, Krop began with 9th and 10th grades and eventually added 11th and 12th grades; its first graduating class was the class of 2001.
 At the time of its opening, Krop had a total enrollment of 1,475 students.